 This is one of the biggest and most important questions of all!
 Backing up the footage while recording and also in storage is more important than I can verbally express.
 We’re talking about a live event that is so very special.
-The moments captured will not be repeated and we can’t go back in time to do a reshoot!
+The moments captured will not be repeated and we can’t go back in time to do a re-shoot!
 If the person you’re interviewing doesn’t have a redundant recording system and a very redundant storage system, please move on!

 These days disks, like Blu-rays and DVD’s are quickly becoming obsolete.
 Many laptops and home computers no longer have disk drives in them.
 The preferred mediums seem to be Downloadable Files and USB Flash Drives.
 If your interviewee is still providing the finished product on a disk, I’d advise caution.
 Disks can’t hold as much data as flash drives which means the video has to be compressed more to fit on a disk.
-More compression means the picture quality of the video will be lower.
+More compression means the picture quality of the video will be diminished.

 Mountain Fresh Films will deliver your finished film to you as a Downloadable File or on a Custom USB Flash Drive.
 We do this to make your life easier and to give you the power to make as many copies of your Film as you wish!

 Right now a lot of companies shooting Wedding Films and Corporate Films are still using High Definition.
-However ‘4K’ (or Ultra High Definition) is 4 times the resolution of High Definition.
+However ‘4K’ (or Ultra High Definition) has 4 times the resolution of High Definition.
 That’s right, 4K is 4 times sharper than HD!

 Mountain Fresh Films shoots everything in 4K.
-Seeing your Movie in 4K will take your breath away, it’s as if you were right there!
+Seeing your Movie in 4K will take your breath away.
+It’s as if you were right there!
 Also, by filming in 4K we give you the option to choose if you’d like your final film to be in 4K, HD or both.

 - Do you do your own editing?

 Arguably, editing prowess can be more important than filming technique.
-With today’s professional cameras getting a beautiful looking shot isn’t necessarily the greatest challenge.
+With today’s professional cameras, getting a beautiful looking shot isn’t necessarily the greatest challenge.
 A bigger challenge is taking all of that (hopefully) lovely footage and properly editing it into a masterpiece.
 It’s true that poorly shot footage can only be fixed so much by editing.
-On the other hand a well shot film can be ruined by bad editing.
+On the other hand, a well shot film can be ruined by bad editing.
 I bring this up because many video and cinematography companies ship their raw footage elsewhere for editing, sometimes even overseas.
 This can be risky in terms of the quality of the editing and the security of the footage.

-At Mountain Fresh Films we do all our editing in house.
+At Mountain Fresh Films we do all our editing in-house.
 This ensures that the final film meets our quality control standards.
 This is such an important event in your life and we want to make sure that your precious film is edited beautifully.
 You deserve no less.

 - How do you handle the audio for the ceremony and the reception?